 Discovering the Science of Drug Testing

-Drug testing is designed to detect and measure the presence of specific substances in the human body.
+Drug testing, or drug screening for some, is designed to detect and measure the presence of specific substances in the human body.
 It’s not perfect.
-False positives are possible, and various factors can influence the results.
+False test positives are possible, and various factors can influence the results.
 However, learning a bit about the science of drug testing enables you to make informed decisions.

 There are several common types of drug tests.
-These include urine tests, blood tests, saliva tests, sweat tests, and hair tests.
+These include urine tests (urine drug test), blood tests, saliva tests, sweat tests, and hair tests (hair follicle tests).
 Any of these tests can detect cannabis use.
 The detection window varies from a matter of days to a matter of months.
 Why is the range so wide?
 Different tests have different detection windows, and numerous factors can affect their longevities.
 These include:

 - The method of consumption

 - The amount of THC in the cannabis

 - The user’s gender, body composition, overall health, and genetics

 - The user’s lifestyle, metabolism rate, and hydration habits